varunkumardev/amitmerchant1990.github.io/_posts/2019-12-07-top-features-php-74.md

     'name' => 'Amit'
 ];

-$user['job'] ??= 'Blogger';
+$user['job'] = $user['job'] ??
+'Blogger';

 print_r($user);
 //Array([name] => Amit [job] => Blogger)
 ```

+The null coalescing assignment operator returns its first operand if it exists and is not NULL; otherwise it returns its second operand.

-As you can see, it's now matter of just one line when you need to accomplish something like above.
+As you can see in the example above, it's now matter of just one line when you need to accomplish something like above.
 Pretty neat, right?

 ## Arrow functions